dakotacsk/data-science-S2025/challenges/c00-diamonds-assignment.md

 - Diamonds can be very cheap or very expensive.

-- Bigger diamonds are not very represented in this dataset.
-This could be because bigger diamonds are rare to come by in real life.
+- Diamonds bigger than 3 carats are not very represented in this dataset.
+This could be because enormous diamonds are rare to come by in real life.

 ### **q2** Create a visualization showing variables `carat`, `price`, and `cut` simultaneously.
 Experiment with which variable you assign to which aesthetic (`x`, `y`, etc.) to find an effective visual.